1. Jainism was founded by__________.

 Explanation: A voluntary religious fast symbolizing renunciation.

-74. The Jain texts that deal with cosmology and philosophy are called:
+74. The Jain texts that deal with cosmology and philosophy are called__________.

 A) Purvas